-|The University of California at Davis, the City of Redding, Calif., and a Department of Energy research lab are a few of the varied customers that the Sierra Nevada Region serves with reliable hydropower.
+|The University of California at Davis, the City of Redding, California, and a Department of Energy research lab are a few of the varied customers that Sierra Nevada serves with reliable hydropower.
 Whether the need is for lighting campus residence halls or providing power to support scientific research, our goal is to serve customers with reliable power.|

-Our future also depends on our interactions with other players in the industry.
+Our future depends on our interactions with other players in the industry.
 For instance, cooperative ventures with other California entities are common throughout our service territory.

 Being flexible to changes in the industry, enhancing our existing relationships and improving service will shape our future in Sierra Nevada.
 We look forward to building upon our existing relationships and creating new ones.